JeremiahKaren/35percent.github.io/_posts/2016-05-11-no-profit-share-the-true-value-of-the-heygate-regeneration.md

 ![](http://35percent.org/img/lendleaseprofits.png)

 Alternatively, the explanation could lie in clause 3.7 of the [regeneration agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf).
-This states that _receipts from a disposal of any interest in land to a wholly-owned group company .. shall be disregarded for the purposes of calculating profit overage"_.
+This states that _"receipts from a disposal of any interest in land to a wholly-owned group company .. shall be disregarded for the purposes of calculating profit overage"_.

 ![Overage clause 3.7 in the regeneration agreement](http://35percent.org/img/overageclause.png)